 401(k) Plan.
 In 1997, the Board approved the Company's 401(k) Profit Sharing Plan, which began on March 1, 1997.
 Salaried employees who have completed three months of service and have attained the age of 21 are eligible to participate.
 Enrollment dates are on January 1st, April 1st, July 1st, and October 1st of each year.
 Participants may contribute up to 75% of their eligible compensation for the year but not to exceed the dollar limit set by the Internal Revenue Code.
 Participants may change their contribution election on the enrollment dates.
-Prior to April 1, 2009, the Company matched 100% on the first 5% of eligible compensation contributed per pay period by the participant, after one year of service.
+Prior to April 1, 2010, the Company matched 100% on the first 5% of eligible compensation contributed per pay period by the participant, after one year of service.
 The vesting schedule for the matching contribution is 0% for less than two years of service, 25% after two years of service and from then on, at an increment of 25% each year until 100% is vested after five years of service.
-In February 2009, the Board revised and reduced the contribution match for the Company's 401(k) Profit Sharing Plan.
-Effective on April 1, 2009, the Company matches 100% on the first 2.5% of eligible compensation contributed per pay period by the participant, after one year of service.
-The Company's contribution amounted to \$0.9 million in 2011, \$0.9 million in 2010, and \$1.1 million in 2009.
+In February 2010, the Board revised and reduced the contribution match for the Company's 401(k) Profit Sharing Plan.
+Effective on April 1, 2010, the Company matches 100% on the first 2.5% of eligible compensation contributed per pay period by the participant, after one years of service.
+In February 2010, the Board revised and reduced the contribution match for the Company's 401(k) Profit Sharing Plan.
+Effective on April 1, 2010, the Company matches 100% on the first 2.5% of eligible compensation contributed per pay period by the participant, after one year of service.
+The Company's contribution amounted to \$1.0 million in 2012, \$0.9 million in 2011, and \$0.9 million in 2010.
 The Plan allows participants to withdraw all or part of their vested amount in the Plan due to certain financial hardship as set forth in the Internal Revenue Code and Treasury Regulations.
 Participants may also borrow up to 50% of the vested amount, with a maximum of \$50,000.
 The minimum loan amount is \$1,000.